What is cotton lawn?

-It is not always easy to find your way through all the categories of fabric types, nor even within the same family (knits, wools, cotton fabrics...).
+It’s not always easy to navigate all the categories of fabric types, or even within a single family (knits, woolens, cotton fabrics...).

-In this article, I suggest we talk about cotton fabrics and more specifically about a type of cotton fabric that I particularly appreciate, which is cotton lawn.
-Indeed, cotton lawns are pretty fabrics made of 100% superior quality cotton.
-They are excellent choices for many sewing projects; especially clothing.
-They are durable, made of natural fibers, and available on the market in a wide variety of styles and colors.
-The most famous are the well-known Liberty fabrics.
+In this article, I suggest we talk about cotton fabrics and more specifically a type of cotton fabric I particularly like, which is cotton lawn.
+Indeed, cotton lawns are beautiful fabrics made from 100% high-quality cotton.
+They are excellent choices for many sewing projects, especially clothing.
+They are durable, made from natural fibers, and available on the market in a wide variety of styles and colors.
+The most famous are the well-known Liberty fabric.

 How to define a type of fabric?

 To understand the differences between all fabrics, we need to focus on two major criteria: the weave and the composition.
-A third criterion is added, which is the feel; it is somewhat the behavior of the fabric when we work with it and wear it.
+A third criterion is added, which is the feel; it’s essentially how the fabric behaves when we work with it and wear it.

 The weave is the method of interlacing warp and weft threads.
 There are three main weaves: plain, twill, and satin.

-In the case of cotton lawn, the weave is plain; that is, the warp and weft threads cross each other in a tight grid at every thread.
+In the case of cotton lawn, the weave is a plain weave; meaning the warp and weft threads cross each other in a tight grid at every thread.

-The composition : while in cotton fabrics you can find many blends with linen, polyester, polyamide threads... to create cotton lawn, only cotton is used.
+The composition : while many cotton fabrics can include blends with linen, polyester, polyamide threads... to create cotton lawn, only cotton is used.

 The feel: cotton lawn, due to its tight weave, is a fluid, silky, and extremely soft-to-the-touch cotton fabric.